 FMD 345.
-Fashion History, 3 hours, Fall odd years
+Fashion History I, 3 hours, Fall odd years

-A chronology of Western dress that revels the fashion of each era within its historical, cultural, and economic contexts.
+A chronology of Western dress from antiquity to the 19th century that frames the fashion of each era within its historical, cultural, and economic contexts.
 The elements of style for each period will be documented.

 FMD 346.
-Apparel Design, 3 hours, Spring even years
+Apparel Design I, 6 studio hours, 3 hours, Fall even years

-Application of flat pattern and draping techniques to the creation and construction of apparel design.
-Laboratory.
-Prerequisites: FMD 242 and 345.
+Application of draping techniques to the creation and construction of apparel design.
+Studio.
+Prerequisites: FMD 141 and 242. \$25 fee.